❌✨ Fix These 6 Common Sentence Mistakes in French

 Click play, and follow along with the transcript below!

 Making mistakes is a normal part of learning French—but some are actually pretty easy to fix once you know what to watch out for.
-And when you get these right, your sentences will sound more natural, and you'll feel more confident when speaking and writing.
+And when you get these right, your sentences will be better, you’ll sound more natural, and you'll feel more confident when speaking French (and writing).

-In this guide, I’ll show you 6 common grammar mistakes beginners often make—and how to avoid them.
+In this episode, I’ll show you 6 common grammar mistakes beginners often make—and how to avoid them.

 Ready?
 Let’s dive in!

 In French, nouns almost always need an article before them.
 These include le (the, masculine), la (the, feminine), les (the, plural), un (a, masculine), une (a, feminine), and des (some, plural).
-Unlike English, where articles are often optional, French requires them—even when referring to things in general.
+There are more articles.
+But unlike English, where articles are often optional, French requires them—even when referring to things in general.

 Examples:

 Adjectives are words that describe nouns (like small, blue, or happy).
-In French, they must match the noun they describe in both gender (masculine or feminine) and number (singular or plural).
-Examples:
+In French, adjectives must match the noun they describe in both gender (masculine or feminine) and number (singular or plural).

-• ❌ Des voiture bleus. → ✅ Des voitures bleues.
+❌ Des voitures bleu. → ✅ Des voitures bleues.
 (Blue cars.)

 Examples: